Magic-League.com Floor Rules Document

 The Head Judge's responsibilities include:

 If the Head Judge is unable to fulfill their responsibilities with a valid reason, operation of a tournament in progress can be transferred to another judge provided that there is mutual consent.
-Judges that are level 2 or higher can place the operation of a tournament with another judge without consent if there is a valid reason to do so, such as when a Head Judge for a tournament in progress goes missing.
+Some judges can place the operation of a tournament with another judge without consent if there is a valid reason to do so, such as when a Head Judge for a tournament in progress goes missing.

 3.1 Responsibilities of Players